3aPA8 – Using arrays of air-filled resonators to reduce underwater man-made noise

 The noise reduction efficacy of various resonator arrays were tested in a number of locations, including a large water tank at the University of Texas at Austin and an open water test facility also operated by the University of Texas in Lake Travis, a fresh water lake near Austin, TX.
 Results from the Lake Travis tests are shown in the graph of sound reduction versus frequency.
 We used two types of resonator—fully enclosed ones called encapsulated bubbles and open-ended ones (like the ones shown in the photograph).
 The number or total volume of resonators used in the array was also varied.
 Here, we express the resonator air volume as a percentage relative to the total volume of the array framework.
 Notice, our percentages are very small so we don’t need to use much air.
 For a fixed percentage of volume, the open-ended resonators provide up to 20 dB more noise reduction than the fully encapsulated resonators.
 The reader should note that noise reduction of 10 dB means the noise levels were reduced by a factor of three.
 A 30 dB reduction is equivalent to the noise be quieted by a factor of about 32.
 Because of the improved noise reduction performance of the open-ended resonators, we are currently testing this type of resonator at offshore wind farm installations in the North Sea, where government regulations require some type of noise abatement to be used to protect the underwater acoustic environment.

-Sound level reduction results from an open water experiment in a fresh water lake.
 Various types of air-filled resonators were tested including fully encapsulated resonator and open-ended resonators like the ones shown in the photograph.
 Because a much total volume (expressed as a percentage here) is needed, the open-ended resonators are much more efficient at reducing underwater noise.

 W. John Richardson, Charles R. Greene, Jr., Charles I. Malme, and Denis H. Thomson, Marine Mammals and Noise (Academic Press, San Diego, 1998).